Bookstore | Courses | FREE Workshop | SUBSCRIBE

 Can parasites cause headaches?
 Yes they can. @migrainesavvyGet the best natural treatments for intestinal parasites and more.
 Don’t ignore the signs @migrainesavvy

-Can parasites cause headaches?
-Yes they can.
+Can parasites cause migraines and headaches?
+YES, they can.
 They can also manifest depression, nausea, and neck stiffness.
 [4]

 When I started studying nutrition twenty or so years ago, the scientific field and the natural therapy world were divided over what part the gut played with migraines.
 Now treating 'gut health' is mainstream medicine.